Originate/exosphere/tutorial/part_2/part_2a/01_exo_tool.md

 we will go through each command in this tutorial.

 To keep things simple,
-this tutorial puts the application in a subdirectory of your home directory.
+this tutorial puts the application in a new empty subdirectory of your home directory.
-You can of course work in any other other directory on your machine.
+You can, of course, work in any other other directory on your machine.
 Just replace `~` with your directory path in all code examples throughout this tutorial.

 Okay, let's get started!